 Teacher Licensure Resources

-At the November 10, 2022 meeting, the Kansas State Board of Education moved to allow for an extension of the temporary modification to the Emergency Substitute License.
+At the May 10, 2023, meeting, the Kansas State Board of Education moved to allow for an extension of the temporary modification to the Emergency Substitute License for two years.

 An individual may temporarily qualify for an emergency substitute license with the following: